 Filtering Line Items

-To start filtering, select at the top of the list or press Shift+F3 to open the filter pane.
+To start filtering, select at the top of the list or select Shift+F3 to open the filter pane.
 You work with the filter pane as you do on any other list.
 For more information, see Filtering.

 Filtering is especially helpful when viewing and analysing longer documents.
 Imagine you open a posted sales invoice.
 Then, you filter the line items to display all line items that have an individual discount above 5%.
 Or, you filter to display only bike accessories with 'pro' in the name.